polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 ### Consistent Substrate Dependencies

-All Substrate modules will depend on some low-level module libraries such as `srml-system` and `srml-support`.
+All Substrate modules will depend on some low-level module libraries such as `frame-system` and `frame-support`.
 These libraries are pulled from the main [Substrate GitHub repository](https://github.com/paritytech/substrate).
 When people build their own Substrate nodes, they will also have dependencies on the main Substrate repository.